An article in the author’s Astronomy Digest – http://www.ianmorison.com

 Together, the OIII and H-beta spectral lines should give a blue-green, (teal) colour as seen in my image.
 I wondered why many of the images on the Web show this as blue but the consensus is that teal is the correct colour – which comes naturally when using a colour camera.

 The third image was a surprise to me – and it is this that has really made me think that Mono cameras are perhaps no longer required for all but the most dedicated imagers.
 Using a 90mm lens at f/3.5 and my AA 294c camera on the AA Nikon adapter mount, I first imaged in full colour (25 minutes total exposure using 60 second sub exposures) the region around Deneb and Sadyr that emits much H-alpha emission including the North America, Pelican and Butterfly Nebulae.
-I then mounted an H-alpha filter in front of the lens and hoped to spend at least an hour narrow band imaging, but clouds limited the total exposure to just 38 minutes (again using 60 second exposures).
+I then mounted a 2 inch H-alpha filter within the mount and hoped to spend at least an hour narrow band imaging, but clouds limited the total exposure to just 38 minutes (again using 60 second exposures).
 [One could just as easily use a triband filter and, if it is necessary to remove light pollution, simply process only the red channel of the image to remove light that is passed by the OIII/H-beta band.]
 The RGB and H-alpha images were processed as above using Starnett++ to give the result shown.

 To be honest, I was amazed at how well the Nebulae showed up – particularly the fainter Pelican nebula.
 Could use of a Monochrome camera using LRGB and H-alpha filters have done any better given the ~1 hour total exposure time?
 Theoretically yes, but I suspect that the difference will not be that great.